caparrov/test-github-page/resources/performance-model.md

-The scheduled DAG contains five different types of nodes and the nodes’ execution cycle is determined by both data dependences and the input microarchitectural constraints.
-For example, the execution of node (4) is delayed due to memory bandwidth availability (only two nodes of that type can be executed per cycle assuming L1-ld = 2 loads/cycle), and the length of node (3) is five cycles due to the latency of the corresponding functional unit (mul = 5 cycles).
-We define the following properties of the scheduled DAG, which are used by ERM to model performance bounds.
+The scheduled DAG contains different types of nodes and the nodes’ execution cycle is determined by both data dependences and the input microarchitectural constraints.
+For example, the execution of node (4) is delayed due to memory bandwidth availability (only two nodes of that type can be executed per cycle assuming L1 load bandwidth of 2 loads/cycle), and the length of node (3) is five cycles due to the latency of the corresponding functional unit.
+We define the following properties of the scheduled DAG, which are used by ERM to [model performance bounds](resources/performance-bounds.md).

+##### Node types
+We distinguish the following nodes in the scheduled DAG: Arithmetic computations (additions, multiplications, divisions, and their corresponding vector types), vector computations (shuffle and blend), load and store memory nodes (L1, L2, L3, and mem), and stalls due to the five OoO buffers.

-### Issue time of a node type x
+##### Issue time of a node type x
-x ) is the number of cycles in which nodes of type x are being issued.
-It can be estimated as:
+Number of cycles in which nodes of type x are being issued.

-### Latency time of a node type x

-### Latency time of a node type x
+##### Latency time of a node type x

-### Performance.
+##### Performance.
 The performance of the scheduled DAG, P, is given as the ratio of arithmetic computations per unit of execution time: